 Her name is Julie and I call her grandma.
-She shares my mother’s birthday and loves me and my children like her own flesh and blood.
+She shares my mother’s birthday and loves me and my children, like her own flesh and blood.
 Despite the age difference, she is also a good friend.
-She saw me struggle after my 1st divorce and helped me rebuilt my life.
+She saw me struggle after my first divorce and helped me rebuild my life.
 When the second husband came along, she was happy for me, but questioned the way things were done.
-Getting married so quickly, me quitting everything; my life, my career, moving into a different country, in another continent was too much and she didn’t like it!
+Getting married so quickly, me quitting everything; my life, my career, moving to another continent was too much and she didn’t like it!
 But what could she do?
-I had made up my mind and I was going to execute my plan.
-A bit disappointed she didn’t fail in blessing me and pretending being happy.
+I had made up my mind and was going to execute my plan.
+A bit disappointed she didn’t fail in blessing me and pretending to be happy.

-So recently I decided to tell her the truth and all the truth.
+So recently I decided to tell her the truth, and all the truth.
 She was mad that things happened the way they did, and she was devastated that I lost everything.
-Comparing my life to a business’s year end report, my balance sheet was NEGATIVE.
-She was outraged to find out that I lived in a shelter that I was jobless, living on public assistance with 3 young children.
+Comparing my life to a business’s year-end report, my balance sheet was NEGATIVE.
+She was outraged to find out that I lived in a shelter, that I was jobless, and living on public assistance with 3 young children.
 My precarious life surpassed her understanding.
-And the fact that I sounded fine made her wonder if I had also lost my mind.
-How can I fine with all these going on in my life? how was I going to get out of this instability?
-This time Domestic Violence cost me more than the first time.
+The fact that I sounded fine made her wonder if I had also lost my mind.
+How can I be fine with all these going on in my life?
+How was I going to get out of this instability?
+This time Domestic Violence costed me more than the first time.
 I listened to her but didn’t recognize myself in this negative and hopeless portrait she drew of me.

-It is true that I lost my house, job, car etc…. but loosing valuable physical assets didn’t make me a looser.
+It is true that I lost my house, job, car etc. but loosing valuable physical assets didn’t make me a looser.
 I had all these belongings but I was not happy because I was not healed from the first abuse.
-I was still conquering love, I am was NOT satisfy with what I had, there were always something missing.
-I wanted to take my revenge on love.
-I wanted to be loved and cherished because I was empty on the inside.
+I was still conquering love.
+I was NOT satisfied with what I had.
+There was always something missing.
+I wanted to take my revenge on love, and I wanted to be loved and cherished because I was empty on the inside.
 Almost like in these love stories, I dreamt of my prince charming.
-Convinced that he was going to make me happy, that he was going to erase the humiliation, the hurt … that my first husband had done to me.
+Convinced that he was going to make me happy, that he was going to erase the humiliation, and the hurt that my first husband had done to me.
 Guided by this DEEP desire to be loved, I felt in the clutches of a second predator.
-It didn’t take him much, he jut had to say and pretend that he loved, I swallowed the lies.
+It didn’t take him much, he just had to say and pretend that he loved me, and I swallowed the lies.

 But what is physical and material loss compare to spiritual healing?

-Believe or not, I have no regret today.
-I know where I stand NOW, I am on the positive side, I am winning, I am thriving.
+Believe it or not, I have no regret today.
+I know where I stand NOW.
+I am on the positive side, I am winning, I am thriving.
 I am free, I am healed and RESTORED.
 Today, I have the revelation that NO MAN can make me happy.
 Being happy is a personal decision, it’s not subject to what people can do to me or for me.
-Taking the time to know myself, I discovered what I like and what I don’t like.
-Going through all kind of difficulties taught me how strong I am.
-Having only God to rely and depend on, show me how good my CREATOR was.
+Taking the time to know myself, I discovered what I like and what I did not like.
+Going through all these kind of difficulties taught me how strong I am today.
+Having only GOD to rely and depend on, showed me how good my CREATOR is.
 I know my worth, my values.
 I have confidence on what God put inside of me.
 No man can come in my life today and pretend to bring anything to make me happy.
 I am complete and happy in CHRIST.
 I am winning.

-Grandma, I AM AN OVERCOMER so don’t you worry me!
+Grandma, I AM AN OVERCOMER so don’t you worry about me!